Ltcyb/cad-data/README.md

 # cad-data
 Webscraped statistics of Canadian Universities.
-Written in Node.js with axios and cheerio.
+Written with axios and cheerio.